Coppelion: Other characters

+A worker at Shinto Electric and the father of Ibuki Kajii.

 Media

 Manga

 Coppelion, written and illustrated by Tomonori Inoue, was serialized in Kodansha's Weekly Young Magazine from June 9, 2008, to May 7, 2012.
 It was then transferred to Monthly Young Magazine, being serialized from May 9, 2012, to February 20, 2016.
 The manga's last chapter was drawn live in a free seminar at the Vantan Game Academy in Osaka, on November 22, 2015.
 Kodansha collected its chapters in twenty-six tankōbon volumes, released from October 6, 2008, to April 6, 2016.

 The manga was available in English on Crunchyroll from 2013 until 2018.

 Anime

 In September 2010, the 40th issue of Weekly Young Magazine announced that an anime television adaption of the manga was greenlighted, but due to the Fukushima Daiichi nuclear disaster, production of the anime was put on hold.
 The anime was later revived in 2013 and produced by Studio GoHands which aired from October 2, 2013, to December 25, 2013.
 The anime was also simulcasted aired in Asia on the same day as Japan by Animax Asia and licensed by Viz Media for North America on their online streaming service, Viz Anime, and also for home video release on 2014.
 Both the opening theme song "Angel" and the ending theme song "Tōku Made" (遠くまで) are sung by angela.
 A second theme song, "Bye Bye All Right" by angela was used for the 13th episode.